By Emma Fan

 According to researchers, microneedling for acne scars is 500 times better than using regular skincare products.

-Microneedling solves a majority of the problem with skin care product formulations which is getting the ingredients to be able to pass the skin barrier and absorb into skin.
+Microneedling solves a majority of the problem with skin care product formulations which is getting the ingredients to be able to pass the skin barrier and absorb into the skin.

 What Does Microneedling Do?